About MWW Account Information Customer Service Business Services Use Water Wisely

 Water Treatment Cycle

-The Milwaukee Water Works treats Lake Michigan water with ozone as the primary disinfectant to destroy microorganisms that cause disease, reduce the formation of disinfection byproducts, and remove taste and odor.
+We treat Lake Michigan water with ozone as the primary disinfectant to destroy microorganisms that cause disease, reduce the formation of disinfection byproducts, and remove taste and odor.
 Particles are removed through coagulation, flocculation, settling, and biologically active filtration.
 Chlorine is a secondary disinfectant.
 Fluoride is added to reduce dental cavities.
 A phosphorous compound is added to control pipe corrosion to prevent lead and copper that may be present in pipes from leaching into the water.
 Chloramine disinfection maintains a residual in the distribution system.
-We continuously conduct water quality monitoring, or sampling, from the lake source water to the distribution system of 1,956 miles of water mains that carry over 100 million gallons of treated water every day.
+We continuously conduct water quality monitoring, or sampling, from the lake source water to the distribution system of almost 2,000 miles of water mains that carry over 100 million gallons of treated water every day.

 The treated water enters homes and businesses through a service line pipe and a water meter.
 After you use water, it leaves your property through the sanitary sewer pipe and flows to the Milwaukee Metropolitan Sewerage District treatment facility where it is treated and returned to Lake Michigan.